apify/apify-client-python/docs/docs.md

 #### [](#actorclient-versions) `ActorClient.versions()`

-Retrieve ActorVersionCollectionClient for the versions of this actor.
+Retrieve a client for the versions of this actor.

 * **Return type**